Gerbar0420/Gerbar0420.github.io/_posts/2024-03-13-cvProject.md

 - **Input**

   Data provided by the Academia Sinica, the time series plot of **responding variable P1** is defined as the percentage of patients with lower respiratory diseases among the total number of patients seeking medical attention.
 P1 time series is shown in Figure 1.
+Also, **Eight Major Pollution Sources**, **Time Variables** and **Air Condition Variables**  totally 63 predictors can be used.

    ![](/images/douliuP1.png "Figure 1")